echo2echo/passwordGenerator/README.md

 ( cpanm  Crypt::RandPasswd ) and the CGI perl module too.

 If you try generating a password with a length over 2048 you'll get a friendly error message asking you to try again with a smaller number.
-Your performance may vary depending on the hardware you have serving this script.